ossec/ossec-docs/docs/syntax/ossec_config.remote.rst

     **Allowed:** Any port number from 1 to 65535

-.. object:: allowed-ips
+.. xml:element:: allowed-ips

     List of IP addresses that are allowed to send syslog messages to the server (one per element).

     **Allowed:** Any IP address or network

-.. object:: deny-ips
+.. xml:element:: deny-ips

     List of IP addresses that are not allowed to send syslog messages to the server(one per element).

     **Allowed:** Any IP address or network

-.. object:: local_ip
+.. xml:element:: local_ip

     Local ip address to listen for connections.